Poll: Some characters in Narnia don't show up much, but we've always liked them anyway. Which are your favorites? Vote Now!

 The Reality of Fantasy:

 ‘Good’ and ‘Bad’ have become cliché.
-In fact, if somebody were to coin new words that describe the concepts of Good and Bad we might find that life has a whole new look.
+In fact, if somebody were to coin new words that describe the concepts of Good and Bad we might find that life has a whole new meaning.

 One thing I like so much about Fantasy is that Good and Bad can be illustrated without naming them and People never doubt what they really are.
 I don’t think there’s much debate over whether Aslan is Good or the White Witch is Bad and most People don’t come at the Lord of the Rings from the angle that Sauron is being maltreated by a pack of Evil Hobbits who stole his ring.